Introduction

 Travel Passenger

-Travelers of all backgrounds, some struggling with language differences, often exhausted by long journeys and lengthy queues, while anxiously navigating tight flight connections.
+Some struggling with language differences, often exhausted by long journeys and lengthy queues, while anxiously navigating tight flight connections.

 Needs